RIDICS/Loading-Visualization/README.md

 ### Sizing

-There are multiple predefined sizes for each element type, which can be added to class parameter of the `div`.
+There are multiple predefined sizes for each element type, which can be added to the class parameter of the `div`.
 If there is none specified, the element will occupy whole space of his container.
 In this case it is important that for elements *1.-6. indeterminate and 1. determinate* the container should be square, so it is not deformed.